realiotech/multi-staking/x/multi-staking/spec/02_gov.md

 ## Government Proposal

-### Add Bond Token Proposals
+### Add Bond Coin Proposals

 We can make a token to be one of the `bond token` by submiting a `AddBondDenomProposal`.
-In this proposal we specified the token's denom and its `BondTokenWeight`, if the proposal is passed the specified token will become a `bond token` with the specified `BondTokenWeight`.
+In this proposal we specified the token's denom and its `BondCoinWeight`, if the proposal is passed the specified token will become a `bond token` with the specified `BondCoinWeight`.

-### Change Bond Token Weight Proposals
+### Change Bond Coin Weight Proposals

-We can change a bond token `BondTokenWeight` by submiting a `Proposal`.
-In this proposal we specified the token's denom and its `BondTokenWeight`, if the proposal is passed the specified token will have its `BondTokenWeight` changed.
+We can change a bond token `BondCoinWeight` by submiting a `Proposal`.
+In this proposal we specified the token's denom and its `BondCoinWeight`, if the proposal is passed the specified token will have its `BondCoinWeight` changed.

-### Remove Bond Token Proposals
+### Remove Bond Coin Proposals

-We can remove a bond token by submiting a `RemoveBondTokenProposal`.
+We can remove a bond token by submiting a `RemoveBondCoinProposal`.
 In this proposal we specified the token's denom, if the proposal is passed the specified token will be remove from the list of bond token